opensearch-project/documentation-website/_integrations/index.md

 ### Using the Observability schema

-Having a consistent schema for telemetry data is crucial for effective observability.
-It enables correlating and analyzing data across applications, services, and infrastructure components, providing a holistic view of system behavior and performance.
+A consistent telemetry data schema is crucial for effective observability, enabling data correlation and analysis across applications, services, and infrastructure components to provide a holistic view of system behavior and performance.

 At OpenSearch, we adopted the [OpenTelemetry (OTel)](https://opentelemetry.io/) protocol as the foundation for our observability solution.
 OTel is a community-driven standard that defines a consistent schema and data collection approach for metrics, logs, and traces.
 It is widely supported by various APIs, SDKs, and telemetry collectors, enabling features like auto-instrumentation for easy observability integration.